imagej/imagej.github.io/_pages/update-sites/setup.md

 ![](/media/update-sites/how-to-setup-a-plugin-distribution-site-1.jpg)

-Click on the *Manage update sites* button and verify:
+Click on the {% include button label="Manage update sites" %} button and verify:

 -   Your update site is present and enabled
 -   The *Host* column of your update site contains your user name, in the form: `webdav:`<UploadUsername>